bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 computations: the conversion of the first argument to ADD can be done once if the argument will be used in multiple additions.

+Below, we list the explicit formulas for the required point operations.
+These formulas, which are adapted from {{Twisted}} and
-These addition laws are complete: they have no exceptional cases, and therefore can be used in any algorithm for computing scalar multiples without worries about wrong answers for rare points.
+{{TwistedRevisited}}, are complete: they have no exceptional cases, and therefore can be used in any algorithm for computing scalar multiples without worrying about exceptional procedure attacks {{Exceptional}}.
 Note that we do not explicitly note the point format every time an addition or doubling is used, and assume that conversions are done when required.

-Below, we list the explicit formulas for the required point operations.
-These formulas were adapted from {{Twisted}} and
-{{TwistedRevisited}}.

 Doubling is computed as follows: